r1cc4rd0m4zz4/awesome-promptbook/README.md

 4. Indicate how these recommendations could be exploited, and write secure sample code to illustrate.
 ```
 ***
-## Prompt to draw a diagram in the presentation
+## Draw a diagram in the presentation
 > This prompt uses generative AI as a security assistant to analyse user stories or articles written by faculty and identify the pattern for writing the presentation.
 ```
 I would like you to help me.